What is a Data Dictionary? Here’s How to Make Yours – Resource Page

 Marketing organizations create taxonomies to give marketers a structure to describe assets such as strategy, content, and landing pages.
 Building an effective marketing taxonomy requires organizational-wide collaboration.
 You must also consider your analytics, legacy data, and report implications.

-The path towards a unified, org-wide data taxonomy will include the following stages.
+After a clear understanding of data dictionary elements, the path towards a unified, org-wide data taxonomy will include the next following stages.

 Map it out!